Efficient QR-based Column Subset Selection through Randomized Sparse Embeddings: Introduction

-where $A_{k}$ is the best rank-k low rank approximation of $A$ obtained through the truncated SVD factorization.
+where $C$ consists of the first $k$ columns of $A \Pi$ and $A_{k}$ is the best rank-k approximation of $A$ obtained through the truncated SVD factorization.
 The computational complexity of this factorization is $O(\sM nk)$, which makes it significantly expensive when dealing with very large datasets.

 Several randomized methods have emerged in the recent years to accelerate solving the column selection problem using the QR factorization with column permutations.
-These approaches rely on a dimensionality reduction technique that allows one to embed a high dimensional subspace $\mathcal{W}\subset \mathbb{R}^{n}$ into a lower dimensional one $(\subseteq \mathbb{R}^{l})$ through a linear map $\Omega\in \mathbb{R}^{l \times n}$ with $l\ll n$ while preserving approximately the geometry of $\mathcal{W}$.
+These approaches rely on a dimensionality reduction technique that allows one to embed a high dimensional subspace $\mathcal{W}\subset \mathbb{R}^{n}$ into a lower dimensional one $(\subseteq \mathbb{R}^{\ell})$ through a linear map $\Omega\in \mathbb{R}^{\ell \times n}$ with $\ell\ll n$ while preserving approximately the geometry of $\mathcal{W}$.
 In particular, inner products (and hence norms) between vectors in $\mathcal{W}$ are preserved up to a distortion parameter $\epsilon$.
 A linear map satisfying this property for any fixed subspace $\mathcal{W}$ of dimension $\sM$ with high probability is said to be an oblivious subspace embedding.
 In this work, we focus on sparse embeddings, where the embedding matrix has only a few nonzero entries.
 An example of oblivious sparse embedding is the OSNAP distribution, introduced in \cite{nelson2013osnap}.
 We then discuss the possibility of using non-oblivious sparse embeddings, where the embedding distribution is constructed based on the subspace $\mathcal{W}$, so that it preserves the norm of vectors for that specific subspace.